 - California Marriage License applications are processed Monday through Friday, in the County Clerk's Office, located at 1643 Market Street, between 8:00 a.m. and 4:30 p.m.
 The process may take 20 to 30 minutes.

 - Payment may be made by cash, preprinted checks, or money orders made payable to Shasta County Clerk.
-Credit or debit cards are NOT accepted.
+Credit or debit cards are also accepted with additional convenience fee.

 - A Marriage License is valid for 90 days.
 Do NOT get your license more than 90 days before your wedding day.

 - If either party is under 18 years of age, a court order must be obtained prior to issuance of the license by contacting Court Services at (530) 225-5707.

 - Both parties must appear in person and present their current ID containing their picture, birth date, and signature.

 - You may fill out and print the online Public Marriage License application to bring into the office or the applications are available at the office to complete.